Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 * **Data Repository** : To keep our data persistent, we store the data in JSON files stored locally to where the Processing app is running, similar to a server.

-To maintain separation of concerns, all data is accessed through an API public class which allows access to a private Database class, and requests pass through a multiple channels on the MQTT broker (ensures web and M5Stack components do not ever interact directly).
-Communication between devices was devised to be as simple as possible to avoid unecessary complexit, with the concept of a common contract of User, Challenge and Sponsor classes being consistent across all devices.
+To maintain separation of concerns, all data is accessed through an API public class which allows access to a private Database class, and requests pass through a multiple channels on the MQTT broker (this ensures web and M5Stack components do not ever interact directly).
+Communication between devices was devised to be as simple as possible to avoid unecessary complexity, with the concept of a common contract of User, Challenge and Sponsor classes being consistent across all devices to make the project as maintainable as possible.
 Unit testing each subsystem allowed for confidence of individual components working correctly and as expected during integration.

 ![Architecture](Images/architecture-UML.png)
+The above diagram demonstrates dependancies and communication between all devices of our project.
+Every request passes through the database API on the Processing app, and when needed recieves a request to pull information from the database.
+No device has access to storage apart from the API.
+This is a security concern as it allows only valid requests to alter files in persistant storage, and it is a modularity concern as there is a strict contract devices must adhere by to add or request data.

 ## Object-oriented design of key subsystems